denten-books/plain-text/3-sign.md

 do not know to which surface to attach my attention: the screen or the floating gate.

-In Chapter One of *Plain Text*, we encountered the book as a device.
+In the previous chapter we have encountered the book as a device.
 I traced the intellectual roots of the literary artifact to several ideas emerging at the turn of the twentieth century.
 We saw it first as a formal device: a technique for defamiliarizing or making strange habituated metaphors.
 We then saw it as a literal device, related to the operation of universal Turing machines.
 Finally, I argued that Turing machines themselves belong to the history of the book, both in the lineage of thought about symbolic interpretation and as mechanisms for their transmission.

 Once we see the digital document in all of its forms for what it is, a computational device, we can begin to come to terms with the simulated nature